Who needs a license for kdb+?¶

 Your Designated Contact sends a copy of the banner to email@example.com to request a license file by return.

-Each Kx customer designates to email@example.com a couple of technical people as the Designated Contacts for issues with kdb+, managing licenses and downloading software.
+Each KX customer designates to firstname.lastname@example.org two technical people as the Designated Contacts for issues with kdb+, managing licenses and downloading software.

 Save a copy of the license key file (

 Restart your kdb+ session and note the change in the banner.

 tom@mb13:~/q$ q KDB+ 3.6 2018.07.30 Copyright (C) 1993-2018 Kx Systems m64/ 2()core 8192MB tom mb13.local 192.168.1.44 EXPIRE 2019.05.15 email@example.com #400 q)til 6 0 1 2 3 4 5 q)

 Note the license number (

 #400 in the example) and quote it in any correspondence about the license.

 If you are sharing use of a commercial license, you will probably want to set the environment variable

 QLIC to the path of the license key file, as below.

 The default location for the license key file is the